jamesncox/sinatra_soccer/README.md

 # Squad Goals

-This App lets a user manager his or her soccer teams and stats.
+This App lets a user manage his or her soccer teams and stats.

 ## Usage